 Importing a TMX File

 You can import bilingual content stored in TMX (Translation Memory Exchange) files into a translation memory.
-TMX is a standard, XML-based exchange format for translation memories.
+TMX is a standard XML-based exchange format for translation memories.

-Add a new Class
+Add a New Class

-Add a new class called TmImporter
+Add a new class named TmImporter to your project.

 var tmImporter = new TmImporter();